 delta dataset must contain columns vars$subjid, vars$visit (as specified

-in the original call to rbmi::draws()) and delta.
+in the original call to the draws() function from the rbmi package) and delta.
 Essentially this data.frame

 is merged onto the imputed dataset by vars$subjid and vars$visit and then